 Wood pellet grills usually feature a generous cooking surface that enables you to cook a variety of different meats at the same time.
-This means you can smoke brisket while grilling sausages and burgers simultaneously.
-As such, wood pellet grills are an ideal investment for anyone that likes to entertain from home as they’ll enable you to cater to a large number of people.
+This means you can smoke brisket while grilling sausages and burgers simultaneously!

+As such, wood pellet grills are an ideal investment for anyone who likes to entertain from home, as they’ll enable you to cater to a large number of people.

-I will make a general comparison of both brands based on their most popular models in similar sizes and configurations.
+I’ll make a general comparison of both brands based on their most popular models in similar sizes and configurations.

 In this post we'll cover: